by Ovidiu Brazdau

 And if the hypothesis is not confirmed, we would know that DMT is not doing anything to microtubules, and we will have to search for another hypothesis.

-Our research hypothesis is informed by Mircea Steriade’s researches on coalescence of brain rhythms.
+Our research hypothesis is informed by Mircea Steriade’s researches on the coalescence of brain rhythms.
 He observed that different brain rhythms, with both low-frequency and fast-frequency, are grouped within complex wave-sequences.
 This concept of unified brain rhythms does not only include low-frequency sleep oscillations but also fast (beta and gamma) activities that are not exclusively confined to brain-activated states, since they also occur during slow-wave sleep.

 The research team interested to explore this hypothesis: Mihai Moldovan (NerveLab, Panum Institute, University of Copenhagen, Denmark), Jack Tuzynski & Travis Craddock (Alberta University, Canada), Massimo Pregnolato (University of Pavia, Italy), Walter Menozzi (Santo Daime Movement, Italy), Rick Strassman (University of New Mexico School of Medicine – author of “DMT: The Spirit Molecule”); Anirban Bandyopadhyay (National Institute for Materials Science, Japan); Leon Zagrean (Neuroscience Society of Romania) and myself.